yavulan/learning/ngrx-platform.md

 }
 ```

-*Note: `payload?: any;` allowed to be named differently or you can supply additional properties.*
+*Note: `payload?: any;` allowed to be named differently and you can supply additional properties.*

 ### Example